 Benefits of Disability Tax Credits

-Once you have qualified for the Disability Tax Credit, you are eligible for yearly savings.
+Once you have qualified for the Disability Tax Credit in Ontario, you are eligible for yearly savings.
 Although circumstances vary, you may be eligible for a savings of C$1,600 per year.
 In addition, you may be eligible for additional programs.